michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 ---
 layout: post
-title: Make a payment to extend your time to file
+title: Make a payment to extend your time to file and to pay
 categories:
 - tax
 ---

 If you are unable to file your tax return by the due date, you may request an extension of up to six months.
+Filing an extension is a legal option and it will not have any negative impact on your chance of obtaining a green card.
-You can do this using one of the following three methods:
+You can file an extension using one of the following three methods:

 - Make an payment using <a href="https://www.irs.gov/payments/direct-pay" target="_blank">IRS Direct Pay</a>.
 - E-file <a href="https://www.irs.gov/pub/irs-pdf/f4868.pdf" target="_blank">Form 4868</a> with a payment electronically.